Danisnowman/Pomodoro-Timer/README.md

 * Remove hardcoded data from tasks

 ### Note:
-Given this app is in test mode, which means that the current timer goes super fast.
+Given that this app is in test mode, the current timer goes super fast.
 You can change it in *MainTimerViewController.swift*.